T20X/notes/C++Expressions.md

 int i = S().a; //S() is used as rvalue expression, we don't say that S() is rvalue for S().a to work, S() would need to have a base offset and that means it has to be stored somewhere

+## value category does not bind to lifetime

+Guideline: Do not assume that “rvalues are short-lived,” nor that “everything sufficiently long-lived must be an lvalue.”
+Vice versa, do not assume that “lvalues are long-lived,” nor that “everything sufficiently short-lived must appear as an rvalue.”

+Value category is not lifetime.

 ## const